We root ourselves in radical care

 -

-I commit my life to embodying and centering hope and liberation at the core of my being as we advocate, fight, and love through and beyond our personal and collective struggles.
-I carry in my heart the deep knowing that if we can’t achieve justice from our oppressors and through systems of oppression- we have to do each other justice every day.
+Thu commits their life to embodying and centering hope and liberation at the core of their being as we advocate, fight, and love through and beyond our personal and collective struggles.
+Thu carries in their heart the deep knowing that if we can’t achieve justice from our oppressors and through systems of oppression- we have to do each other justice every day.

 -